 Peninsula kitchen layout

 These two stylish kitchens feature two different peninsula layouts: one with a small peninsula seating nook extending from the countertops, and one with a larger peninsula against the wall as a smart kitchen-island alternative.
+See another space with a kitchen peninsula in this galley kitchen remodel.

 5. Galley kitchen layout